archac/managed/README.md

 ## Front End Config
 I would have written a better implementation for accessing the config instead of having to request it from the service right before using it.
 I would either use a route resolver or cache the config after the first time it is loaded to prevent further http requests

+## Front end Mocks
+I would have created common mocks for each service, so there is no code duplication.
+Following the DRY principle

 ## End to end testing
 I would have setup a wiremock server for proper end to end testing